dipien/releases-hub-gradle-plugin/README.md

 #### Common Properties

+###### Dependencies base path

+The base path for the class names where the dependencies are defined.
+The default value is `buildSrc/src/main/kotlin/`.
+This property is required

+    dependenciesBasePath = "buildSrc/src/main/kotlin/"

 ###### Dependencies class names

 The class names where the dependencies are defined.
 The default value is `["Libs.kt", "BuildLibs.kt"]`.
 This property is required